Skip to main content

 Collin County straddles two distinct soil zones, and which one your property sits on makes a real difference for your septic system.

 Southern and central Collin County (including much of McKinney proper) sits on Blackland Prairie clay.
-According to NRCS soil surveys, this is deep, heavy clay over marl and chalk bedrock, dominated by Houston Black clay series soils.
+This is deep, heavy clay over marl and chalk bedrock, dominated by Houston Black clay series soils.
 The clay has high shrink-swell properties, meaning it expands significantly when wet and cracks open during dry spells.
 Percolation rates often fall under 0.6 inches per hour, and some areas have plasticity indices above 35, which means standard perc tests fail completely.
-Texas A&M AgriLife Extension's OSSF program, led by specialists like Dr. Anish Jantrania, notes that heavy clay soils have "limited ability to accept or treat wastewater" and pose "greater risks to the environment" when conventional systems are used.
+Conventional gravity drain fields don't work well here.
 Most new installations in this zone go with aerobic drip irrigation, low-pressure dosing, or sand filter systems.

 Northern Collin County, roughly above McKinney toward Anna, Melissa, and Blue Ridge, transitions into East Cross Timbers soils.
 These are loamier with increasing sand content, better drainage, and lower plasticity.
 Conventional septic systems perform well in this zone.
 If you're buying acreage north of town, that's good news for both installation costs and long-term system health.